-Grovetown Lagoon is one of the few natural wetlands remaining on the Wairau Plain.
+Grovetown Lagoon is one of just a few natural wetlands remaining on the Wairau Plain.

-The Grovetown Lagoon Project presents a unique opportunity for the Marlborough community, to come together and bring about positive environmental change, and enhanced ecology, and improved water quality and landscape. ..
-The Grovetown Lagoon restoration is a project that enables the members of the community and working group to share in the responsibility of protecting threatened habitats and biodiversity, such as springfed waterways and natural wetlands
+The Grovetown Lagoon Project presents a unique opportunity for the Marlborough community to come together and bring about positive environmental change, with enhanced ecology, improved water quality and landscape.
+This project enables members of the community and working groups to share in the responsibility of protecting these threatened habitats of springfed waterways and natural wetlands

 The Lagoon is home to a wide variety of birds – the new Loop Track provides easy access to walk right around and see the birds and the lagoon from different viewpoints.
 Birds seen here include black swan, grey teal, mallard, shoveler duck, scaup, pukeko, coot, paradise duck, black shags, little white throated shags, black backed gulls, kingfishers, welcome swallows, blackbirds, song thrushes, goldfinches, starlings and harrier hawks.
 Occasional visitors are white herons and royal spoonbills.